Install Claude Code on Windows

 wsl --install - You might see messages like “Installing: Windows Subsystem for Linux” and “Installing: Ubuntu”

-- When you see a message saying installation is complete, you need to restart your computer:
+- When installation is complete, restart your computer:

 - Your computer will restart — this takes about 1-2 minutes